top of page

 Children in God’s Presence

-So, how can we help our youngest children to move beyond singing songs and help them to
+So, how can we help our youngest children move beyond merely singing songs and truly connect with God in worship?

 Practical Worship Tips